Desoroxxx/JustDesoroxxx/README.md

 All my socials: [My Willow]

 - 👀 I’m interested in programming, and all sort of things
-- 🌱 I’m currently learning advanced OpenGL and advanced Java
+- 🌱 I’m currently learning game dev with [LWJGL](https://www.lwjgl.org/)
 - 💞️ I’m looking to collaborate in everything that touch my interest

 [![wakatime](https://wakatime.com/badge/user/3f851b7d-e6b4-4143-a3c2-24dc4b9913a3.svg)](https://wakatime.com/@3f851b7d-e6b4-4143-a3c2-24dc4b9913a3)